DevOpsPlayground/HashiCorp-Vault-plugin-with-GO/readme.md

 Before we add the crud functions there is some helper code that we need first.

-Add this above the `pathConig` block of the code:
+Add this above the `pathConfig` block of the code:

 ```go
 const (